biochenistry/SOP-organizer-23Spring/frontend/README.md

 Transfer the build directory to the remote server using FileZilla.
 Make sure it is in the same directory as the Go executable.

-### Run app
+### Run frontend

+Note: The backend has to be running in order to start the frontend.
+See how to run the backend in the backend README.

 Navigate in terminal to frontend folder.

-'npm install' command installs all dependencies.
+`npm install` command installs all dependencies.

-'npm start' will run the app on the frontend.
+`npm start` will run the app on the frontend.

 ### Organization